prakharguleri/dnsoptimizer/README.md

 Run as Administrator:
-Right-click on DNSOptimizer.exe and click "Run as administrator"
+Right-click on DNSOptimizer.exe and click "Run as administrator" **Do not use this on a local DNS network that uses IP ranges like 10.x.x.x, as it may disrupt network functionality.**
 -------------------------------------------------------------------------------------------------------------
 Turn Off Antivirus:
 Some antivirus programs may block the application.
 If needed, disable it temporarily.